-- Was the site once accessed by Traditional Owners?
-If so, explain the relationship Traditional Owners had with the site. - 2.
-What is the current relationship between the site and Traditional Owners? - 3.
-Is the site a protected area (government managed land)?

-Risk Assessment

-- 1. Complete the SLS NSW Education Values - 2.
-Refer to the SLS NSW Education Values worksheet and the risk assessment matrix worksheet, and the risk assessment matrix below to construct a risk assessment for your study site before commencing your field investigation.
+- 1. Was the site once accessed by Traditional Owners?
+If so, explain the relationship Traditional Owners had with the site.
+2. What is the current relationship between the - site and Traditional Owners?
+Is the site a protected area (government) managed land)? - 1.
+Complete the SLS NSW Education Values Risk Assessment - Refer to the SLS NSW Education Values worksheet and the risk assessment matrix worksheet and the fisk assessment matrix below to construct a risk assessment for your study site before commencing your field investigation.

 eat plants.
-Size also eat.
+Size also seg.
 A fish will eat anything it can fit into its mouth except for very small organisms).